MaskPlague/MO2_MWS_Handler/README.md

 6. Restart Mod Organizer 2 if it is running.

 ## How to build yourself:
 Install Python and PyInstaller.
 Replace the paths/vars in the batch file with your own.
-Run the Build_and_copy.py file and input "y" to build the exe and copy all files to their destinations.
+Run the Build_and_copy.py file to build the exe and copy all files to their destinations.

 ## Credits